top of page

 Performance pressure patterns wheel showing how overthinking, self-doubt, fear of judgement, fear of failure and imposter syndrome interact

-I call this the Pressure–Identity Loop™ — a process in which evaluation pressure interacts with a performer’s identity when the stakes are raised.
+Each pattern reflects a different way performance pressure expresses itself through the Pressure–Identity Loop™ — a process in which evaluation pressure interacts with your sense of musical identity when the stakes are raised.

 Pressure Identity Loop diagram showing how performance pressure triggers identity threat, nervous system activation, and reactive performance in musicians